SalomePlatform/documentation/dev/cmake/source/pkg.rst

 Package detection mechanism
 ===========================

+SALOME modules need some external packages in order to compile and run properly.
+For example KERNEL relies on the Python libraries, on the Boost libraries, etc ...
+The correct detection of those prerequisites is a key point of the CMake build procedure.

 Philosophy
 ----------

-The philosophy of the SALOME package detection is to rely as much as possible on the standard CMake modules.
+The philosophy of the SALOME package detection is, first, to rely as much as possible on the standard CMake detection modules (FindXyz.cmake files, located in the standard CMake installation directory).
-It is assumed those modules will get better and better with newer releases of CMake and doing so ensures future compatibility with newer versions of CMake.
+It is assumed those modules will get better and better with newer releases of CMake and using them ensures future compatibility with newer versions of CMake.

+Second, the implementation of the detection process relies exclusively on the XYZ_ROOT_DIR variable giving the installation path of the package.
+This means the user compiling SALOME should not have to set anything else than those XYZ variables (no PATH override, no LD_LIBRARY_PATH override should be necessary).
+This is not strictly always possible, but should enforce as often as possible.

 Root dir variables and priority order
 -------------------------------------